shnam7/gulp-build-manager/README.md

   - GTypeScriptBuilder
   - GWebPackBuilder
   - GZipBuilder - File packer for distribution

-Those classes can be extended or modified using class inheritance. gbm also provides plugin system that can be plugged into the build processes.
+Those classes can be extended or modified using class inheritance.<br>
+gbm also provides plugin system, which enables users to add custom functions or plugin objects into specific stages of the build process.
-Builder can also be in the form of function, which is sometimes simpler and convenient.
+Builders can also be in the form of function, which is sometimes simpler and convenient.

 To learn more, see [Documentation][0].<br>
 You can also check out various working [examples][1] in GitHub.